woocommerce/qit-documentation/docs/custom-tests/04-running-other-plugins-tests.md

 This is useful for compatibility testing, or to run tests that are not part of your plugin, such as getting cheap coverage for your own plugin by leveraging tests that are already written.

-## Running a Test from Another Plugin
+## Running a test from another plugin

 To run a test from another plugin, you can use the `--plugin` flag: